Advisor Group Holdings Inc. Grows Stock Holdings in Cintas Co. (NASDAQ:CTAS)

 In other news, CEO Todd M. Schneider sold 21,154 shares of the stock in a transaction dated Tuesday, October 12th.
 The shares were sold at an average price of $403.99, for a total value of $8,546,004.46.
 The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
 14.90% of the stock is owned by corporate insiders.

 Cintas (NASDAQ:CTAS) last issued its earnings results on Wednesday, December 22nd.
 The business services provider reported $2.76 EPS for the quarter, beating the Zacks’ consensus estimate of $2.65 by $0.11.
 The business had revenue of $1.92 billion during the quarter, compared to analysts’ expectations of $1.91 billion.
 Cintas had a net margin of 15.50% and a return on equity of 32.05%.
 The company’s quarterly revenue was up 9.4% compared to the same quarter last year.
 During the same period in the prior year, the business earned $2.62 earnings per share.
-As a group, equities research analysts expect that Cintas Co. will post 10.93 EPS for the current year.
+Research analysts forecast that Cintas Co. will post 10.93 earnings per share for the current year.

 The firm also recently announced a quarterly dividend, which was paid on Wednesday, December 15th.
 Stockholders of record on Monday, November 15th were given a $0.95 dividend.
 This represents a $3.80 dividend on an annualized basis and a dividend yield of 0.94%.
 The ex-dividend date was Friday, November 12th.
 Cintas’s dividend payout ratio (DPR) is 35.48%.